MargotLh/Predictive-Analytics-Coursework/README.md

 jupyter notebook
 ```

-Open `final_notebook_predictives.ipynb` and run all cells top to bottom.
+Open `final_notebook_MSIN0097_Coursework.ipynb` and run all cells top to bottom.
 Section 3 must complete before Sections 4 and 5, as intermediate CSVs are generated there and read by subsequent sections.

 ## Key Decisions